biosimulations/biosimulations/docs/users/validating-projects.md

 # Validating simulation projects (COMBINE/OMEX archives)

-BioSimulations provides a validation tool for validating the contents of a COMBINE/OMEX archive.
+BioSimulations provides a tool for validating the contents of a COMBINE/OMEX archive.
 This tool is available on [runBioSimulations](https://run.biosimulations.org/utils/validate-project).
 The user can upload a COMBINE/OMEX archive or provide a URL to a COMBINE/OMEX archive.
 Optionally, the user can select a subset of the archive to validate (e.g., only SED-ML files).
 The tool will validate the contents of the archive and report any errors.
 The interface provides a report of the validation results, including validation of the model file, SED-ML file, metadata, archive manifest, and any images presented in the archive.

 ![validation-tool](./images/validate.png)